Skip to content

 isInInnkeeperConv: "conversation innkeeper"

-It must be a specific day of the week that this condition returns true.
 You can specify either the english name of the day or the number of the day (1 being monday, 7 sunday,...).

 Example